-There are few things better for the soul or the body than a tangle of slick rice noodles in a rich, crystal clear, intensely beefy broth; the warm aroma of cinnamon, cloves, and star anise rising up in a cloud of steam; the intensely savory-salty hint of fish sauce balanced by a squeeze of lime juice and a handful of fresh herbs and chilies that you add to your bowl as you eat.
+There are few things better for the soul or the body than a tangle of slick rice noodles in a rich, crystal clear, intensely beefy broth; the warm aroma of cinnamon, cloves, and star anise rising up in a cloud of steam; the intensely savory-salty hint of fish sauce balanced by a squeeze of lime juice and a handful of fresh herbs and chiles that you add to your bowl as you eat.
 Perhaps gelatinous boiled beef parts are not everyone's idea of the best hangover cure, and that's ok—the beauty of pho is that once you've got the broth and the noodles, everything else is totally customizable.
 This classic beefy version incorporates brisket, flank steak, and a bright garnish of fresh herbs.

 - 2 large onions, split in half

 - 1 large hand ginger (about 6 inches long), split in half lengthwise

 - 3 pounds beef shin, with meat attached

 - 2 pounds oxtail, cut into 1/2 to 1-inch thick slices

 - 1 cinnamon stick

 - 1/4 cup fish sauce, plus more to taste

 - 2 tablespoons sugar (preferably yellow rock sugar)